Sun & Water Safety Tips for Spring Break & Beyond

 AlexBard/iStock

-Checking diapers, regular or swim, and just generally making sure your kids aren’t soiling the water, is doing everyone a good service.
+Checking diapers, regular or swim, and just generally making sure your kids aren’t soiling the water does everyone a good service.
 It helps keep the pool clean and uncontaminated for everyone to have summer fun.
 And when they do need a change, try to do it away from the pool area or beach.

 iStock-844136310.jpg